Moxifloxacin: Adverse effects

-Rare but serious adverse effects that may occur as a result of moxifloxacin therapy include irreversible peripheral neuropathy, spontaneous tendon rupture and tendonitis, hepatitis, psychiatric effects (hallucinations, depression), torsades de pointes, Stevens–Johnson syndrome and Clostridium difficile-associated disease, and photosensitivity/phototoxicity reactions.
+Rare but serious adverse effects that may occur as a result of moxifloxacin therapy include irreversible peripheral neuropathy, spontaneous tendon rupture and tendonitis, hepatitis, psychiatric effects (hallucinations, depression), torsades de pointes, Stevens–Johnson syndrome and Clostridioides difficile-associated disease, and photosensitivity/phototoxicity reactions.

 Several reports suggest the use of moxifloxacin may lead to uveitis.

 Pregnancy and breastfeeding

 Exposure of the developing fetus to quinolones, including levofloxacin, during the first-trimester is not associated with an increased risk of stillbirths, premature births, birth defects, or low birth weight.
 There is limited data about the appearance of moxifloxacin in human breastmilk.
 Animal studies have found that moxifloxacin appears in significant concentration in breastmilk.
-Decisions as to whether to continue therapy during pregnancy or while breast feeding should take the potential risk of harm to the fetus or child into account, as well as the importance of the drug to the well-being of the mother.
+Decisions as to whether to continue therapy during pregnancy or while breastfeeding should take the potential risk of harm to the fetus or child into account, as well as the importance of the drug to the well-being of the mother.